 3. The conditions, what are the conditions?

-Looking at the conditions in China, our pitch revolved around socials e.g. Saki, Karaoke and foot massages.
+Look at the conditions.
+In China, our pitch really did revolve around socials e.g. Saki, Karaoke and foot massages.
 In the West this could be construed as play.
-The translation of fresh ideas, and their success at germinating, in part depends on the host’s reception.
-The impressionists learned from Japanese wood painters, but renaissance painters felt there was nothing new to learn.
+The translation of fresh ideas into new territories tends to work when the hosts are receptive to receiving new ideas.

 4. Be respectful, but not too deferential.

 Drew’s premise was don’t interrupt the filming process.
-His French counterpart Rouch believed you should, that is you should be allowed to ask a question, to prod the filming process.
+His French counterpart, Rouch, believed you should, that is you should be allowed to ask a question.